slatedocs/slate/source/includes/_errors.md

 *Invalid Endpoint*

-As an example, sending a request to `https://sendle-staging.herokuapp.com/api/` will yield a `500` error because the `/api/` is not a valid.
+As an example, sending a request to `https://sendle.com/api/` will yield a `500` error because the url is invalid.
 If you send requests at a valid endpoint and receive a `500` error there is a server-side problem.
 If the later, Sendle will address the problem as soon as possible.

 ## 503 Internal Server Error